Own-Data-Privateer/hoardy-web/tool/README.md

   - `--raw-sbody, --no-remap`
   : set the default value of `--expr` to `response.body|eb`; i.e. produce the raw response body
   - `--remap-id`
-  : set the default value of `--expr` to `response.body|eb|scrub response +all_refs`; i.e. remap all URLs of response body with an identity function (which, as a whole, is NOT an identity function, it will transform all relative URLs into absolute ones) and will censor out all dynamic content (e.g. `JavaScript`); results will NOT be self-contained
+  : set the default value of `--expr` to `response.body|eb|scrub response +all_refs`; i.e. `scrub` response body as follows: remap all URLs with an identity function (which, as a whole, is NOT an identity function, it will transform all relative URLs into absolute ones), censor out all dynamic content (e.g. `JavaScript`); results will NOT be self-contained
   - `--remap-void`
-  : set the default value of `--expr` to `response.body|eb|scrub response -all_refs`; i.e. remap all URLs of response body into `javascript:void(0)` and empty `data:` URLs and censor out all dynamic content; results will be self-contained
+  : set the default value of `--expr` to `response.body|eb|scrub response -all_refs`; i.e. `scrub` response body as follows: remap all URLs into `javascript:void(0)` and empty `data:` URLs, censor out all dynamic content; results will be self-contained

 ### hoardy-web find

-Print paths of `WRR` files matching specified criteria.
+Print paths of inputs matching specified criteria.

+Algorithm:

+- For each input `PATH`:
+  - load it;
+  - check this reqres satisfies given filters and skip it if it does not,
+  - print its path to stdout.

+The end.

 - options:
   - `-q, --quiet`